Stochastic portfolio theory with price impact: Conclusion

-Our framework allows for many core tenets of SPT to be analyzed in a market with price impact, but extending certain results from frictionless SPT to the current setting remains open.
-For instance, \emph{rank-based} generating functions are widely studied in SPT and allow one to incorporate the effects of \emph{leakage} into the analysis, which effects portfolio performance when stocks enter and exit the investment universe.
-Rank-based generating functions lead to holdings processes $Q$, which are not semimartingales and, as such, are beyond the scope of this paper.
-More generally, extending the analysis to broader classes of generating functions, such as multiplicative functional generation, is an important topic.
-Further open problems concern optimal portfolio selection in the setting of SPT with price impact, studying the impact of trading on the capital distribution curve, developing equilibrium models for price formation and establishing robustness guarantees for long-term performance of functionally generated portfolios.
+Our framework allows for many core tenets of SPT to be analyzed in a market with price impact, but extending certain results from frictionless SPT to the price impact setting remains open.
+For instance, rank-based generating functions are widely studied in SPT and allow one to incorporate the effects of \emph{leakage} into the analysis, which affects portfolio performance when stocks enter and exit the investment universe.
+As discussed in Remark~\ref{rem:rank-based}, rank-based generating functions lead to holdings processes $Q$ that are not semimartingales and, as such, are not covered by the results of this paper.
+Additionally, as highlighted in Section~\ref{sec:multiplicative}, a master formula decomposition, where the right-hand side is independent of the relative wealth process itself, does not seem to hold for multiplicatively generated portfolios.
+As such, extending the analysis to incorporate other types of functional generation, including rank-based functions and multiplicative generation, is an important topic for future research.
+Further open problems include optimal portfolio selection in the SPT price impact setting, the study of trading's effect on the capital distribution curve, the developing of equilibrium models for price formation, and the establishment of robustness guarantees for long-term performance of functionally generated portfolios.

-\paragraph{Acknowledgments.} The author acknowledges Martin Larsson, Johannes Muhle-Karbe and Johannes Ruf for providing comments that improved the manuscript.
+\paragraph{Acknowledgments.} The author acknowledges Martin Larsson, Paul Mangers Bastian, Johannes Muhle-Karbe, Johannes Ruf and two anonymous referees for providing numerous comments that improved the manuscript.